Kiran7007/Interview-Preparation/docs/jpmorgan.md

 ## Explain the Android application and Activity lifecycles.

-`Application.onCreate()` runs once when the process is created and is appropriate for lightweight, process-wide initialization. `onTerminate()` is not a reliable production-device callback. `onTrimMemory()` communicates memory pressure and is the useful callback for releasing caches or other reclaimable resources.
+- `Application.onCreate()` runs once when the process is created and is appropriate for lightweight, process-wide initialization.
+- `onTerminate()` is not a reliable production-device callback.
+- `onTrimMemory()` communicates memory pressure and is the useful callback for releasing caches or other reclaimable resources.

-An Activity commonly moves through:
+- An Activity commonly moves through:

 ```text
 onCreate -> onStart -> onResume -> onPause -> onStop -> onDestroy
 ```

-Use `onCreate()` for initial setup, `onStart()`/`onStop()` for visibility, and `onResume()`/`onPause()` for foreground interaction.
-Configuration changes recreate the Activity, while process death can remove both the Activity and its ViewModel.
-Use ViewModel for screen state and saved state mechanisms for small restorable UI state.
-See also [Android Lifecycle](#6-android-lifecycle) and [offline-first architecture](#8-offline-first-architecture).
+- Use `onCreate()` for initial setup, `onStart()`/`onStop()` for visibility, and `onResume()`/`onPause()` for foreground interaction.
+- Configuration changes recreate the Activity, while process death can remove both the Activity and its ViewModel.
+- Use ViewModel for screen state and saved state mechanisms for small restorable UI state.

 ## Can `onDestroy()` be called without `onPause()` and `onStop()`?